ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The noblest worship is to make yourself as good and as just as you can."
+  "The greatest healing therapy is friendship and love."
-<br>— Isocrates
+<br>— Hubert Humphrey
 </blockquote>
 </h3>